 Learning From Lectures: Taking Notes

 Are you taking good notes?
 Probably not--research suggests that most students miss at least 40% of the main ideas.
-Even if you are taking good notes, are you making good use of those notes?
-You could find out by filling out this checklist.

 How should you take notes?